Amy Winehouse: Personal life

 Winehouse was raised Jewish and expressed pride in being Jewish, although she was not religious.
-During one interview, Winehouse said "being Jewish to me is about being together as a real family.
+During one interview, Winehouse said: "[B]eing Jewish to me is about being together as a real family.
 It's not about lighting candles and saying a bracha."
-Winehouse also frequently performed with a large Star of David medallion.
+Winehouse also frequently performed with a Star of David medallion.

 In 2013, in memory of Winehouse, the Jewish Museum London ran an exhibition titled "Amy Winehouse: A Family Portrait".
 The museum researched her paternal great-great-grandfather's arrival from Minsk in 1890, and how the family finally settled in London, starting out in working-class jobs before gradually moving to middle-class jobs.

 Winehouse had 14 known tattoos, including "Daddy's Girl" on her left arm for her father and a pin-up girl with the name "Cynthia" on her right arm in memory of her Jewish grandmother.
+In 2011, there were reports that Winehouse was in the process of adopting a 10-year-old girl from St. Lucia named Dannika Augustine.
+According to Dannika and her family, Amy had formed a strong bond with the poverty-stricken girl during her lengthy stays on the Caribbean island.
+Dannika referred to Amy as her mother and said they had a close, loving relationship.
+Her grandmother, Marjorie Lambert, confirmed that Amy had expressed a strong desire to adopt Dannika and was even willing to move to St. Lucia to be her full-time mother.
+However, Winehouse's representative denied these claims, stating that the adoption story was not true.